dalibo/data2pg/doc/install.md

 The script:

-   * creates a role named `data2pg`, if it does not already exist in the instance;
    * creates the `data2pg` extension inside the target database;
-   * loads custom components that may be needed for specific migration steps, by executing the `data2pg_addons.sql` SQL script file.
+   * loads custom components that may be needed for specific migration steps, by executing the `data2pg_addons.sql` SQL script file;

-## Managing the data2pg role password

-Most operations accessing PostgreSQL databases use a dedicated *data2pg* role.
-In this repo files, the password is set to `gp2atad`.
-IT HAS TO BE CHANGED!

-This concerns the `CREATE ROLE` statement in both *data2pg_init_admin_db.sh* and *data2pg_init_extension.sh* script files.

-The *data2pg.pl* scheduler only relies on the `.pgpass` file content to reach the Data2Pg administration database as well as the target databases.
-The *data2pg_monitor.pl* monitor clients also uses the `.pgpass` file content to reach the Data2Pg administration database (it never logs on the target databases).
-So the `~/.pgpass` file of the OS account used to run these commands must be adjusted accordingly.

-The web client only accesses the Data2Pg administration database.
-It uses parameters set into its `config.inc.php` configuration file, including the *data2pg* password (see above).
+   * creates or alter the role to be used for the scheduler connection, if it does not already exist in the instance.